jclo/overslash/README.md

 ```

 ***Nota***:
-We assume here that `_` is a reference to `overslash`.
+We assume here that `_` is a reference to `Overslash`.

 ## How to embed Overslash in your library

 `Overslash` is included in a Javascript module pattern.
-It exports only the variable `overslash` outside this module.
+It exports only the variable `Overslash` outside this module.
 Thus, you can safely embed `Overslash` in your library without any risk to pollute your namespace.

 `Overslash` module pattern looks like this:
 ```js